ankssri/codingswarm/README.md

 tests pass **and** an independent reviewer agent approves it.

 It runs as a **standalone Python program**.
-There is **no dependency on Claude, Claude Code, or any single vendor** — it talks to LLMs over plain HTTP APIs.
+There is **no dependency on Claude, Claude Code, Codex or any single vendor** — it talks to LLMs over plain HTTP APIs.
 Anyone with Python and an API key can run it.
 Supported providers out of the
 box: **BytePlus ModelArk**, **OpenAI**, and **Google Gemini** (and an offline **mock** provider for demos/CI).